Lesser Known Facts of Death of Lord Krishna & Pandavas

 Meanwhile in Dwarka

-After the coronation of Yudhishtira as the king of Hasthinapur, Lord Krishna went to Dwarka to rule over his beautiful kingdom.
+After the coronation of Yudhishthira as the king of Hasthinapur, Lord Krishna went to Dwarka to rule over his beautiful kingdom.
 Owing to Rukmini, Goddess of Wealth’s blessings, people enjoyed luxurious life and this is when the curse of Gandhari started taking its course towards reality.
 With so much materialistic happiness around the Yadavas, they forgot the importance of good conduct, following principles, moral ethics and humility.

 Curse of eminent sages